 The final Gravitational Pull is operational excellence.
 Think Walmart.
-It’s volume, it’s taking all the variability out of work processes, and it’s like cranking the sausage machine.
+It boasts volume.
+It’s taking all the variability out of work processes.
+It’s like cranking the sausage machine.
 Overall, it revolves around marginalism.

 The companies that compete on an operational excellence model often get confused: most companies default to what we call functional organizing features.
 That means organizing people by expertise.
 Unfortunately, although organizing people by functionalization delivers expertise, it fragments the value stream.

-Operationally excellent companies whose main organizing construct is functional structures end up with much complication — when their aim is to manage the end-to-end value stream in the most operationaly excellent way possible.
+Operationally excellent companies whose main organizing construct is functional structures end up with much complication — when their aim is to manage the end-to-end value stream in the most operationally excellent way possible.

 Southwest Airlines and EasyJet pursue operational excellence among the three organization design models.
 They simplify their value stream by offering standard pricing, flying the same plane type, offering the same seat, and providing snacks.
 Standardization makes the work easier to manage by driving out as much variation as possible — meaning a more consistent customer experience is provided and the chance of error is reduced.